-If you can not afford the price or want to try Windows 7 before you buy it, you can use the official trial version of Windows 7.
-Microsoft allows you to download the Windows 7 and use it as 30 days trial version.
+If you can not afford the price or want to try Windows 7 or Windows 8.1 before you buy it, you can use the official trial version of Windows 7,8,8.1.
+Microsoft allows you download the Windows 7 and use it as 30 days trial version.
 So, you have the maximum 30 days in hand to use Windows 7.
-But there is a trick by which you can extend the trial period.
+But there is a trick by which you can extend Windows 7 trial period upto one year.

 There is a command by which the trial period can be extended up to three months.
 Each time you run that command, it increases the duration of the trial for the next thirty days.
 But, this command can be used only three times.
-So, by this, you can extend the trial period of Windows 7 to maximum 3 months.
+So, by this, you can extend the trial period of your Windows operating for maximum 3 months.

-After three months, you can also extend the useability of the command with a simple registry tweak and extend Windows 7 trial period to one year.
+After three months, you can also extend the useability of the command with a simple registry tweak to extend Windows 7, Windows 8 trial period to one year.

 Below is the method in details for both the Windows 7 32-Bit And 64-bit Version.

-3. Immediately, the system will prompt for a restart.
+- Immediately, the system will prompt for a restart.
 Restart your computer and check the system status.
 You can check the status using this command:

 Voila!
 Your trial period has been extended to more 30 days.
 You can apply this command only three times.
-So here you can extend your trial period to maximum 90 day.
+So, here you can extend your trial period to maximum 90 days (3*30 days) .